 Skip to content

-National Call Your Doctor Day lights up the calendar every second Tuesday of June, specifically on June 11, 2024.
+National Call Your Doctor Day lights up the calendar every year on the second Tuesday of June.
 It’s a nudge for women everywhere to prioritize their health by scheduling their yearly Well-Woman Exam.

 This day sprang into action in 2016, thanks to Bright Pink, a non-profit organization with a strong focus on preventing breast and ovarian cancer.